mellis3/battleship/README.md

 # Battleship
 React/Javascript based implementation of the game of battleship

+### Usage
+* Download the source code and run and import it into a new instance of Create-React-App, then run the dev server using "npm start".
+* Download the build directory and open index.html in a browser to preview the latest build and play the game.

 ### Notes
 * As a scope constraint, this implementation has been built using standards for modern browsers, like CSS Grid and ES6.
 It will have major issues in older browsers like IE < 11.
 These issues could easily be remedied with fallback code for CSS and polyfills for JS.